 - Astringent properties which shrink and constrict excess oil and dirt from the pores.

-- has an acidic property that eliminates excess oil.
+- Citric Acid which acts as a chemical exfoliant which removes the dead cells and has an acidic property that eliminates excess oil.

 - Potassium keeps the skin cells hydrated and moisturized.